manatlan/htagweb/README.md

 #### parano (bool)

-When False: (default) exchanges between front/ui and back are in clear text (json), readable by a MITM.
+When False: (default) interactions between front/ui and back are in clear text (json), readable by a MITM.
-When True: exchanges will be encrypted (less readable by a MITM, TODO: will try to use public/private keys in future)
+When True: interactions will be encrypted (less readable by a MITM, TODO: will try to use public/private keys in future)

 #### httponly(bool)

-When False: (default) it will use websocket transport (between front/ui and back), with auto-reconnect feature.
+When False: (default) it will use websocket interactions (between front/ui and back), with auto-reconnect feature.
-When True: it will use http transport (between front/ui and back).
+When True: it will use http interactions (between front/ui and back).
 But "tag.update" feature will not be available.

 #### sesprovider (htagweb.sessions)